Thousands demonstrate in anti-Orban protest in Hungary

 Orban under pressure

+Hungary’s government has dismissed Magyar as an opportunist seeking to forge a new career after his divorce with Varga and his loss of positions in several state companies.

-This probe has come at a politically sensitive time for Orban in advance of European parliamentary elections in June.
+But his rise has compounded political headaches for Orban in advance of European parliamentary elections in June.

-It also follows a sex abuse scandal that brought down two of his key political allies – the former president and Varga – in February.
+It also follows a sex abuse scandal that brought down two of the prime minister’s key political allies – the former president and Varga – in February.

 According to data by pollster Median, published by news weekly HVG in mid-March, 68 percent of voters have heard of Magyar’s entry into the political field and 13 percent of those said that they were likely to support his party.